-The Representative is encouraged to see that the Mental Health and Substance Use Patient Experience Surveys may be used to complete a review into the use of involuntary mental health care for children and youth, and is hopeful that the next submission of evidence from the ministries will include more details about findings, how those findings may identify the conditions that are contributing to its increased use of involuntary care, and identify immediate opportunities to provide voluntary interventions or improve practices that would reduce involuntary admissions.
+The Representative is encouraged to see that the Mental Health and Substance Use Patient Experience Surveys may be used to complete a review into the use of involuntary mental health care for children and youth, and is hopeful that the next submission of evidence from the ministries will include more details about findings, how those findings may identify the conditions that are contributing to its increased use of involuntary care, and identify immediate opportunities to provide voluntary interventions or improve practices that would reduce directly contribute to an ongoing reduction in involuntary admissions.
 Furthermore, the Representative notes that, although the recommendation was directed to HLTH, MMHA and MCFD, the responses to date have been from HLTH and MMHA only.